Guerrilla filmmaking: Guerrilla films

 Paranormal Activity, directed by first time director Oren Peli, was shot for approximately $10,000.
 Michael Cieply of The New York Times described the production and release as "guerrilla style".
 After being well received at film festivals, Paramount put the film on a tour where fans could request a screening.

 Escape from Tomorrow, made for $650,000, was "shot in a guerrilla-style manner at Walt Disney World and Disneyland without the permission of the parks," according to Jason Guerrasio of Indiewire.
-The film was originally expected to not be released due to fears of a lawsuit from Disney, but it was released on video on demand in October 2013.
+The film was originally expected not to be released due to fears of a lawsuit from Disney, but it was released on video on demand in October 2013.

 Clark: A Gonzomentary was a 2012 gonzo journalism-styled mockumentary about an amateur filmmaker documenting a Philadelphian eccentric artist and his creative process.
 The guerrilla-style techniques implemented were used as part of the story itself, to represent the amateur production within the story.
 It was shot with a budget of less than $3,000 with a Canon XL2 and a Panasonic AG-DVX100.
 The director opted out of using a steadicam purposefully to achieve more shakiness.
 It was awarded Outstanding Lead Actor in a comedy or mockumentary by The 2013 LA Web Series Festival and deemed "a gonzomentary truly realized" by Mark Bell of Film Threat.

-Midnight Rider, a biopic of Gregg Allman, attempted to use guerrilla filmmaking methods to illegally film a sequence on a railroad bridge in active use.
-A train coming shattered a metal bed placed on the tracks, killing camera operator Sarah Jones.
-Director Randall Miller was sentenced to two years' imprisonment for involuntary manslaughter while producer Jay Sedrish received a suspended sentence of ten years' probation.
-Both were prohibited from working in any directorial or safety-related role for a decade.

 Super Demetrios (2011), the first Greek superhero film, made on a budget of €2,000, won the audience award at the 52nd Thessaloniki International Film Festival with the highest number of votes in the history of the festival and became an instant cult classic, "proving that Greek guerrilla cinema can survive without state funding injections" according to Giannis Zoumboulakis of To Vima newspaper.

+In his debut, filmmaker Tony Olmos made the crime thriller film South of 8 (2016) with a budget of $9,000.
+The guerrilla style production took over a year and the film won a screenplay award when it premiered at the Downtown Los Angeles Film Festival.